Challenge

 By integrating insights from user research, I prioritized three key features for the mobile version.
 Placing these features at the top ensures that users are directed to take their desired action first, with limited sub-categories below for effortless navigation.

-Additionally, I strategically placed assistive devices below the header and included a phone call button for immediate assistance.
+Additionally, I strategically placed accessibility tools below the header and included a phone call button for immediate assistance.

 Paper Wireframe